martinpetkovski/martinpetkovski.github.io/n/pages/code-standard-cpp.md

 - member variables
 - functions

-Rationale: You're most likely to use a nested class to declare a member variable and then use it in a function.
+> Rationale: You're most likely to use a nested class to declare a member variable and then use it in a function.

 For non-compound types it's preferred to have getters and setters for member variables.

 Forward declare types wherever applicable.
+Avoid mixing forward declarations with variable declarations.

 Structs should be used whenever the member variables are independently mutable.
 Examples:

 	struct Vehicle
 	{
 		public:
-			int mNumWheels;
+			int NumWheels;
-			float mHorsepower;
+			float Horsepower;
 	}

 as opposed to